You have been in a health kick lately. And you know what sounds good?

-Since they're working with you, they already know how your products are being prepared, packaged, and delivered.
+They already know how your products are prepared, packaged, and delivered.
 Also, they're familiar with the internal functioning of your brand.

 7. Exhibit Trust Badges

-Doing so will help you earn visitor's trust and ensures your buyers that their confidential information is in safe hands.
+Doing so will help you earn visitors' trust.
+It also ensures your buyers that their confidential information is in safe hands.

 8. Showcase Social Media Statistics